Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

 - Diversionary — as a diversion or escape from the boredom of making religious pilgrimages.
 (Until sixty years ago, these were the primary reasons for leisure travel).

 Worldwide, leisure travelers represent around 70% of all the industry’s customers.
-The number of leisure travelers is snowballing, particularly with the rise of Third World and Chinese tourists.
-Business travel continues to increase; however, at a much slower pace than leisure travel.
+The number of leisure travelers is snowballing, particularly with the rise of the Developing World and Chinese tourists.
+However, business travel continues to increase much slower than leisure travel.

 What are the Characteristics of Leisure Travel?